interledger/rafiki/packages/documentation/src/content/docs/telemetry/overview.md

 ## Prometheus - AMP

-We use Amazon's managed service for Prometheus to collect data from the Telemetry cluster.
+We use Amazon's managed service for Prometheus (AMP) to collect data from the Telemetry cluster.

 **Note**: AMP offers limited configuration options and cannot crawl data outside of AWS.
 This limitation led us to adopt a push model, using prometheusRemoteWrite, instead of a pull model.
 For future development, we may consider hosting our own Prometheus.